kq49539/DATA690-ATMAN/individual_project/README.md

-# Topic: Number of Passengers Carried through AirTransport compared to labour force participation and
+# Topic: Number of Passengers Carried through AirTransport compared to labour force participation and population who visited for studies between age 15-24.

 - Source of data & graphs: THE WORLD DEVELOPMENT EXPLORER
 - Timeline: 2010 - 2019

+# Countries
+The top 10 countries:

 # 1. Top 10 Countries by 2019 AirTransport
 - BAR GRAPH